-The COVID-19 pandemic evolved throughout 2022 and we continued to demonstrate our commitment to the health and well-being of our employees, our patients and our community.
-We continue to monitor local and national public health data to determine if adjustment to our work practices is needed.
-We have maintained a mandatory vaccination policy for all employees, regardless of their role or work locations, subject to limited exceptions.
+The COVID-19 pandemic evolved throughout 2021 and we continued to demonstrate our commitment to the health and wellbeing of our employees, our patients and our community.
+We regularly monitored local and national public health data and guidelines and adjusted our practices accordingly, while maintaining operational productivity.
+During 2021, we were able to eliminate our onsite testing requirements and temporarily relax our mask wearing policy.
+We also implemented a mandatory vaccination policy for all employees, regardless of their role or work locations, subject to limited exceptions.
 Thoughtful management of our COVID-19 response continues to be a priority for our leadership team.